Virtual reality on your smartphone

 The benefits of using your smartphone to enter the virtual world

 Using your smartphone to immerse yourself into virtual reality has numerous benefits.
 We will highlight a few:

 An Oculus Rift or an HTC Vive will easily cost you $400-$500, and you’ll also need a powerful computer to use the device.
+Purchasing a stand-alone headset costs at least $200.
 To use your smartphone, you could start by purchasing a Google Cardboard for only $2 or if you want some more features you could buy the Samsung Gear VR which costs $100.
 Assuming that you or your client already own(s) a smartphone, it’s a good deal.

 Almost anyone has a smartphone, which makes virtual reality more accessible than ever.
 Smartphone usage is also expected to continue to grow (Gartner 2012):

-The rising number of smartphones and the lower price of a virtual reality headset for your smartphone compared to a stand-alone device makes virtual reality available for anyone.
+The rising number of smartphones and the lower price of a virtual reality headset for your smartphone compared to desktop headsets makes virtual reality available for anyone.

 Since anyone who owns a smartphone can access virtual reality, you can also share virtual reality experiences and applications by email, text or in any other way.
 This is especially beneficial if you want to share your company’s custom-made experience with remote customers.

 Virtual reality is new, booming and interesting.
 While this is also the fact with non-mobile VR experiences, these aren’t easily displayed to your customers.
 Moreover, you can get a Google Cardboard personalized with your brand and give this to your customers.
 Because of the simplicity of a smartphone, it will also be easy for your customer to launch the experience independently.
 However, make sure you get your experience developed by a company with a lot of knowledge about VR.